cutthroat78/Leaving-Cert-Notes/subjects/english/texts/macbeth/dramatic-techniques.md

 - Act 5, Scene 3: "I have lived long enough..."
 - Act 5, Scene 5: "Tomorrow, and tomorrow, and tomorrow..."

-In his (Macbeth) first soliloquy (Act 1, Scene 3), Macbeth is considering what the witches have promised him.
+In Macbeth's first soliloquy (Act 1, Scene 3), Macbeth is considering what the witches have promised him.
 Their prophecies have already made a deep impact and his desire for power is starting to take hold.
 He ignores Banquo's warning and focuses instead on the possibility of becoming Scotland's next king.
 The witches have been proved right on two counts: they recognised that Macbeth was Thane of Glamis; and now he has been rewarded with the new title of Thane of Cawdor.
 Yet he wonders if their soliciting is to be fully trusted.
 What disturbs him most is his own evil ambition.

 _